RobinBrackez/password-expiration-bundle/README.md

 ## About

-Symfony bundle to enforce users to change their password every X days.
+Symfony bundle to enforce users to change their password every X days, and keeps track when the password was changed.

 The bundle won't allow to user to navigate to any page unless they change their password.